jkulawik/blog/_drafts/discord-alternative.md

   * Supports bots and offers several ones already

+### Cinny

+A client with a more Discord-like interface which supports custom emojis using the yet-unimplemented [spec proposal](https://github.com/matrix-org/matrix-spec-proposals/pull/2545).
+Not sure if those will work with other instances.
+It also supports Spaces, but no voice/video calls ([for the foreseeable future](https://github.com/cinnyapp/cinny/issues/528)).

 ### Other

 A list of other Matrix clients can be seen [here](https://matrix.org/ecosystem/clients/).
-I will not be going over them, as they tend to have less features.
+I will not be going over them, as they tend to have even less features.

 ---
 ## General and gaming-oriented apps